Investigative journalist digging into the science and marketing of folk remedies, struggling with opposition to

 I Might as Well Just Make a Big Pot

 It's dreary this morning.
 The winter chill in the lake air has started to lose its sting, but it's not really warm or sunny yet.
 Rain's drizzling, the kids are rowdy, and I am dragging.
 I think I'll brew up a jug of my cheer-boosting tea.
 Might need it today.

-I put a glass pot filled with just over 6 cups of filtered water on the stove, and am bringing it to second boil.
-When it gets there, I'll turn the heat off and throw in 2 tablespoons (6 teaspoons, 1 for each cup of water) of dried St. John's wort.
-While I'm waiting, my 4-year-old daughter tells me she wants "teleporter seeds."
+I put a glass pot filled with just over six cups of filtered water on the stove and bring it to a second boil.
+When it gets there, I turn the heat off and throw in 2 tablespoons (6 teaspoons, 1 for each cup of water) of dried St. John's wort.
+While I'm waiting, my four-year-old daughter tells me she wants "teleporter seeds."
 She apparently wants to grow a teleporter.

-I've removed the pot of water from the heat, stirred the dried herb in the water loose, and covered the pot.
-It's going to steep for 10 minutes, because I want to fully release the medicinal components of the herb.
+I remove the pot of water from the heat, stir the dried herb in the water loose, and cover the pot.
+It's going to steep for 10 minutes because I want to fully release the medicinal components of the herb.
 I don't mind it tasting slightly bitter, because it brewed a little longer—this brew is for effect!

 Online search returns few promising leads on the teleporter seeds.
 Thankfully, her desire has moved on to the more easily obtainable yo-yo now.